quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 excludes UDP-level headers in all fields.

 The "datagram_id" is a qlog-specific concept to allow tracking of QUIC packet coalescing inside UDP datagrams.
-Implementations can assign a per-endpoint unique ID to each datagram, and reflect this in other events to track QUIC packets through processing steps.
+Since QUIC generates many UDP datagrams, unique identifiers are required to be able to track them individually in qlog traces.
+However, neither UDP nor QUIC exchanges datagram identifiers on the wire.
+Selecting identifier is values is thus left to qlog implementations, that should consider how to generate unique values within the scope of their created traces.

 ## datagrams_received {#transport-datagramsreceived}
 Importance: Extra